jeremyschulman/netcfgbu/docs/commands.md

 CLI `--help` option.

-For any devices that fail during a command, the `netcfgbu` tool will generate a file called `failures.csv` Yyou can use this file in future command to retry using the `--limit @failures.csv`.
+For any devices that fail during a command, the `netcfgbu` tool will generate a file called `failures.csv` You can use this file in future command to retry using the `--limit @failures.csv`.
 Or you can use this file to exclude these devices using `--exlcude @failures.csv`.
 For more details see [filtering](filtering.md)

 **inventory**<br/>
 The `inventory ls` command is used to list the contents of the current inventory file.
-This is usedful for when you want to test your filtering expresssions before you try to run a backup.
+This is useful for when you want to test your filtering expressions before you try to run a backup.

 Example:
 ```shell script